 Delivery companies expect us to sign that we’ve received goods in good condition.
-But it’s often impractical to check them properly.
-Especially a white goods appliance that is totally wrapped up in protective packaging.
-No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance, yet they expect us to sign to say it’s in perfect condition.
+But it’s often impractical to check them properly, especially a white goods appliance wrapped up in protective packaging.
+No delivery driver is going to wait until we’ve taken off all the packaging and carefully inspected our new appliance – yet they expect us to sign to say it’s in perfect condition.

-Best practice is to not sign or tick any box to the effect that it is in good condition unless you can see that it is, which you can’t without removing all the packaging.
-It’s best to leave any such box unticked, or if you are just signing and it says “received in good condition” sign it but add “not checked” or “unable to inspect”.
-The reason is that it’s just easier to do this so they can’t try to wash their hands of it by saying you signed saying it was OK.
+Best practice is to not sign or tick any box to the effect that it is in good condition unless you have examined it and can see that it is.
+If you can’t remove all the packaging it’s best to leave any such box unticked.

 If there is a box to tick or a notice next to the signature stating the appliance was received in good condition then you might cross out any “received in good condition” phrase, or write something like, “not checked”.

 Ideally it makes sense to not indicate in any way that you accept there is no damage because it’s impossible to be sure until all of the packaging has been removed.
 If you sign saying something is in good condition and it isn’t you are in a weak position.

 In reality, the consumer rights act allows us a “reasonable time” to examine new goods, and we have a contract with them to deliver it in proper condition as expected for a new appliance.
 If we are presented with a fully packaged appliance, and a man pressuring us with a form to sign – this is clearly not a reasonable amount of time to examine them.

 Even if by any chance he did wait until we took off the packaging we might still miss something like a small dent or damage, which we only discover later on.
 Clearly it might be difficult reporting damage some time after though, so make sure you thoroughly examine the goods as soon as possible after delivery.